 - program closure;

 - substantive changes.

 Submitting Accreditation Reports to CAA

 For programs voluntarily seeking accreditation, the CAA requires documentation of compliance with its Standards for Accreditation, via completion and submission of an accreditation application and annual accreditation reports.
 The accreditation peer review process is comprehensive—looking at a program from many angles and against standards that have been developed by the profession as indicators of quality in the discipline of communication sciences and disorders.
 As a result, detailed documentation is required.

 As of May 2009, programs must submit Applications for (Re)Accreditation and Annual Reports through the online Higher Education Data System (HES).
 Programs planning to file an Application for Candidacy or a Substantive Change Plan must use the appropriate form and submit according to the outlined procedures.

 Please note: E-mail reminders for Annual Reports and Application for (Continued) Accreditation are sent to the program director approximately 4 months prior to the date of submission.
+Programs are required to notify the Accreditation Office 5 months in advance before filing certain reports.
 For instructions, questions, or additional information please contact staff as indicated below.